notquitethereyet/FF-LSTM-MusicGen/README.md

-# LSTM Music Generator 🎵
+# LSTM MusicGen trained on Final Fantasy Music

 This project uses an LSTM neural network to generate music in MIDI format.
 Trained on a dataset of MIDI files, the model predicts sequences of notes and chords, creating new musical compositions.